lbrenman/fusion-ai-chat-conversation-api/README.md

 * Implements multi-provider failover if the target LLM requests fails
 * Supports OAuth 2.0 and API Key front end security
   * OAuth 2.0 - Extracts the Client Id and user roles from the Authorization header jwt token.
 Client Id is used for conversation management.
 Role is used for LLM Orchestration
+  * You can find a docuemnt for configuring KeyCloak for Fusion API's [here](https://gist.github.com/lbrenman/69317b109e0db85771ae29a2fab890c8)
   * API Key - Extracts Application Id from the AppId header.
 Application Id is used for conversation management
 * Implements prompt and response Guardrail check for AI goverenace
 * Returns `modelUsed` in response